discordianfish/collins-pxe/README.md

 Since the container acts as a dhcp server, we need to use Docker's host networking (`-net host`).

+If you need to pass custom config to banksman, you can set the BANKSMAN_OPT env variable.

 # Configuration

 For adding ipxe configurations, see